 This metric, in this case, serves as a proxy for the institution’s reserve level relative to the portfolio, and it gives its users a sense of how conservative the institution’s reserve might be.
 For this metric to be significant, however, requires the institution to have a valid and comparable peer group from which the benchmark allowance to total loans is calculated.

-In a recent Sageworks User Group, Sageworks consultants and attendees discussed meaningful peer groups as they related to portfolio management.
+In a recent Abrigo User Group, Abrigo consultants and attendees discussed meaningful peer groups as they related to portfolio management.
 Sageworks ALLL makes available FDIC peer group statistics, and users can customize the group as needed.
 Some best practices the User Group covered for peer groups include:

 1) Comparability: benchmarks will be most useful if the institutions included in the average are comparable in terms of size (assets under management) and geography served.
 If the institution is familiar with institutions that fit those criteria, the bank can go a step further to exclude institutions that they may know have very different risk appetites or concentrations.